Connections

 About

-I provide biomedical science and neuroscience-informed health and wellbeing mentoring for adults who feel overwhelmed, stuck or physically and mentally exhausted.
-You may also struggle with unexplained pain, frequent infections, gut health issues and/or sleep disruption - these are known effects of a stress-adapted nervous system and we aim to mentor you to a healthier version of yourself.
+The Neuro-Cognitive-Somatic RECOVERY protocol has been developed using my academic learnings from biomedical science and molecular neuroscience.
+I specialise in health and wellbeing mentoring for adults who feel overwhelmed, stuck or physically and mentally exhausted.
+You may also struggle with anxiety, mood fluctuations, unexplained pain, frequent infections, gut health issues and/or sleep disruption - these are known effects of a stress-adapted nervous system and I aim to mentor you to a healthier version of yourself.

-My work is especially suited to people experiencing high-functioning anxiety, chronic stress or loss of identity due to domestic or familial abuse - including those who may feel unsure about therapy or are waiting for formal support.
+My work is especially suited to people experiencing high-functioning anxiety, severe stress or loss of identity due to abuse - including those who may feel unsure about therapy or are waiting for formal support.
 I focus on connecting the brain, mind and body to enhance the energy required to live the life you deserve.

 Through 1-to-1 sessions, small groups and workshops, I help people feel safe in their nervous system and build steady sustainable ways to cope with everyday life.